UBC-CIC/health-platform-iOS-watchOS/README.md

 - Earliest BGTask Time: Earliest time that an automatic data sent can occur.
 If your background task did not register and shows 0 remaining, this will show a time in the past.

-- Error: Will display any error codes. -1 indicates a connection timeout, ensure you have a stable internet connection. -2 indicates the background task expiration task reached the expiration handler, ensure that background app refresh is enabled and that low power mode is disabled.
+- Error: Will display any error codes. -1 indicates a connection timeout, ensure you have a stable internet connection. -2 indicates the background task expiration task reached the expiration handler, ensure that low power mode is disabled. -3 indicates that the background task cannot be scheduled, check that the Background App Refresh setting is enabled.
 0 indicates there are no errors.

 - Send Data: Sends all datapoints from your last send time to now to AWS.
 Ensure the IoT Status says connected before sending the data.